Interstellar-Network/Interstellar-Book/src/GCF_pipeline_detailed.md

 This is the Garbled Circuits generation detailed pipeline for the Transaction Validation screen use case.

-It illustrates the way Garbled Circuit Factory can be used with substrate OCWs for the production of the display garbled circuits used by Interstellar.
+It illustrates the way Garbled Circuit Factory can be used with substrate for the production of the display garbled circuits used by Interstellar.

 ## Pipeline